IBM/ibm-cloud-functions-message-hub-trigger/README.md

 ```

 # Troubleshooting
-Check for errors first in the OpenWhisk activation log.
-Tail the log on the command line with `wsk activation poll` or drill into details visually with the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).
+Check for errors first in the Cloud Functions activation log.
+Tail the log on the command line with `wsk activation poll` or drill into details visually with the [Cloud Functions monitoring console](https://console.ng.bluemix.net/openwhisk/dashboard).

 If the error is not immediately obvious, make sure you have the [latest version of the `wsk` CLI installed](https://console.ng.bluemix.net/openwhisk/learn/cli).
 If it's older than a few weeks, download an update.
 ```bash